-This article is the 3rd in a series about Masjid leadership in the digital age, and draws from the book Leading Congregations and Nonprofits in a Connected World.
-To stay up do date on all new articles published here, please join our email list.
+This article is the 3rd in a series about Masjid leadership in the digital age and draws from the book Leading Congregations and Nonprofits in a Connected World.
+To stay up to date on all new articles published here, please join our email list.

 “Why in the world would you still have an Urdu khutbah in Toronto?
 You’re going to lose the next generation” was my question/argument to an Imam I was having dinner with from Canada.

 “We have a large percentage of people who don’t speak English that attend the masjid, someone has to serve them” was the reply.

 It was at this moment that the light bulb went off.
 Attracting the crowd that doesn’t come to the masjid, and serving the people who do come to the masjid aren’t at odds with one another - both are important.
 This may seem simple and obvious, but it is difficult to implement strategically for most communities.

 That strategy depends on where your community is in its growth stage.

 A new masjid will focus on outreach by default.
 It has to put effort into attracting new congregants and establishing a base.

 Once established, there needs to be a hand-in-hand strategy of deepening the engagement of existing members, while also doing the outreach to increase the number of members.